 1. Citizen Kane (1941)

-Citizen Kane is not only the peak work of Orson Welles but widely accepted as one of the greatest films in the history of cinema.
+Citizen Kane is not only Welles’ finest works but widely accepted as one of the greatest in film history.
 And Welles achieved this enormous feat at only 24.
 Many have said that he had reached an early peak and could never recreate the magic of Citizen Kane in his later works.
 The film follows a newspaper tycoon’s last words – ‘Rosebud’, and a reporter trying to find out the meaning behind those mysterious words.

 Apart from sporting this wonderful message, the movie was also a work of technical and visual innovation.
 Orson Welles integrates many different and varied camera techniques, lighting systems and narrative styles that take the movie to entirely new heights.

 This was our list of the best Orson Welles movies.
-What do you think about the critically acclaimed auteur?
 Which of these movies are your favorites?
-Tell us in the comments.